upperlinecode/security-panels-state-hooks-update/README.md

 0. BEFORE fixing this component, make sure you understand how the checkboxing works.
 The CSS is written so that if a div has both "checkbox" and "true" in it's class list, it will be styled with a check.
 Otherwise, it will be rendered without one.
 1. The last two checkboxes have incomplete `className` attributes.
 Update them with the JSX necessary for them to reflect the component's state.
 2. FIRST code out the `handleClickForBox()` function.
 If the clicked box is currently listed as false, change it to true.
 If it's currently true, change it to false.
-Remember, you'll need to use the `component.setState()` method once you've built out the logic.
 3. Update the last two checkboxes to have and `onClick` attribute, like the first two do.
-4. Code out the `countTrue` function to iterate over the `arrayOfChecks` and count up the number of `true` values.
+4. Code out the `countTrue` function to iterate over the `checks` and count up the number of `true` values.
 Return that number instead of the placeholder "##" that's there now.
-5. Code out the `winning()` function to check and see if `component.state.checks` array perfectly matches the `answerKey` array.
+5. Code out the `winning()` function to check and see if the `checks` array perfectly matches the `answerKey` array.

 ###### Stretch features: